Cute group of preschool friends lying on the grass and smiling, having a good time together

 4. Encourage independence and responsibility.
 Have your child do daily tasks and help with household chores like helping put away laundry.

 5. Help your child label their emotions and talk about appropriate ways to express those emotions.
-For example, “I see that you are feeling frustrated right now…”
+For example, “I see you are feeling frustrated right now…”

 6. Explore places and your surroundings and talk about what you see, hear and do.
 Play the alphabet game while driving in the car.